BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 ### Push the local repository to the remote repository

 1. Open a Powershell terminal and navigate to your repository.
 Or just reuse an already open Powershell terminal.
-1. Details are available at [Managing remote repositories](https://docs.github.com/en/github/getting-started-with-github/managing-remote-repositories)
+1. Details are available at [Managing remote repositories](https://docs.github.com/en/github/getting-started-with-github/managing-remote-repositories).
 1. Run `git remote add origin  <REMOTE_URL>`  Of course, replace <REMOTE_URL> with the URL you just copied from GitHub.
 Mine looked like this: `git remote add origin https://github.com/BillHertzing/Bill.Hertzing.github.io.git`
 1. Run `git remote -v` to confirm that the origin is indeed set to the URL for the remote repository you just created on GitHub.
-1. Run `git branch -M main` and then `git push -u origin main`  Pushes the changes in your local repository up to the remote repository
+1. Run `git branch -M main` and then `git push -u origin main`  This will push the changes in your local repository up to the remote repository.
 1. Verify the source code for your site is now in GitHub.
 ToDo: add jpg

 ## Setup Visual Studio Code (VSC)